-Application forms are available on the CBA website and in the Dean's Office.
+Application forms are available on the CBA website.
 They are due by mid-semester.
 Students completing admission requirements over a winter session or summer session, must apply in the preceding semester by the deadline (this requires early planning).
 Applications not submitted by the mid-semester deadline are not processed until grades are posted at the end of the semester.